Plastimytes/Database_Programming/README.md

 MODIFY Progress_ID INT NOT NULL AUTO_INCREMENT;

-Triggers have been inserted into the code
+Triggers have been inserted into the code.

+The joins have been set under views.
+Full Outer, Left Outer, Right Outer, Natural etc.